-If you are planning to conduct research (use the library collections) during your visit, a reference appointment is strongly suggested.
-Unannounced researchers may not receive same day service.
-Please contact the library before your research visit to speak with staff about an appointment.
+If you are planning to conduct research (use the library collections) during your visit, a reference appointment is required.
+Before your research visit, make sure to contact the Waring's archivists with your reference request and to schedule an appointment.

 Researchers are required to provide a photo ID and complete a registration form to use our collections.

 Pencils and electronic devices are allowed for note-taking when viewing materials.
 The use of pen is not permitted.

 Photographs are permitted, but please limit flash photographs upon request.

 Access to materials may be restricted due to physical condition, privacy of donors/subjects, or if a collection has not be processed.